Vitamin B1 (thiamine or aneurine):

 - Carbohydrate digestion

-- Metabolism of carbohydrates, fats, amino acids, glucose and alcohol
+- Metabolism of carbohydrates, lipids, amino acids, glucose and alcohol

 - Transmission of nerve impulses